In This Guide:

 2. "VW Transporter 1600 Owners Workshop Manual" by Haynes (1968-1979)

 The technical manual.
-While John Muir's book teaches you the philosophy and approach, the Haynes manual gives you the exact specifications, torque settings, and technical procedures.
+While John Muir's book teaches you the philosophy and approach, the Haynes manual gives you exact specifications, torque settings, and technical procedures.

 3. "Volkswagen Bay Transporter Restoration Manual" by Haynes